-Nokia is of course the best known - mostly because of its now divested handset business.
-For a small country (5 million) to give birth to a globally leading (for over 10 years - often selling more then an daily average of 1 million handsets) consumer electronics
+Nokia is, of course, the best known - mostly because of its now divested handset business.
+For a small country (5 million) to give birth to a globally leading (for 14 years - often selling more than a daily average of 1 million handsets) consumer electronics

 The financial sector has for its part also brought some important gifts to the celebrating country and - I dare say - to the world.
 With home-e-banking launched in 1982 and later expanded into "connecting customers" ecosystem elements like e-id services,

 e-invoicing, e-commerce payments and e-salary the banks have demonstrated that there is significant

 new dimensions of customer value to be delivered.
 The success story - which now is about to be continued with e-receipts - has been possible by co-operation in standardization and thus strengthened competition.
 Nordea Bank - a Finnish initiative

 - took these concepts to the other Nordic countries.

 Looking forward into the data-driven economy and Single European market we know that